 should be clear: the darkness around us is deep.”

 The darkness around us is deep.
-Every day we wake up, and try to make it through another 24 hours.
-We try to grasp life, to contain it and control it, but it cannot be done.
-At some point in our lives our best laid plans fail us.
-The bottom falls out of our world because we lose a loved one, find a lump, or get made redundant, etc. We realise then that we have become strangers to ourselves.
-That we have been living lives of “quiet desperation.”
-In passive subjugation we have clung to rigid beliefs and thought patterns because they are all we have ever known.
+Every day, we wake up, and try to make it through another twenty four hours.
+We try to grasp life, to contain it, and control it, but it cannot be done.
+At some point in our lives, our best-laid plans fail us.
+The bottom falls out of our world, because we lose a loved one, find a lump, or get made redundant, and so on.
+We realise then, that we have become strangers to ourselves, that we have been living lives of ’quiet desperation.’
+In passive subjugation, we have clung to rigid beliefs, and thought patterns, because they are all we have ever known.

-We haven’t contemplated the true nature of things.
-We’ve given over our lives and any time spare to “twittering screens.”
-Watching electronic reproductions of life which are distracting, depressing and violent.
-As Alan watts noted in the 1970s, “One can only draw the conclusion that the assumption underlying this is that expressions of physical love are far more dangerous than expressions of physical hatred.
-And it seems to me that a culture that has that sort of assumption is basically crazy and devoted – unintentionally indeed but nevertheless in-fact devoted not to survival but to the actual destruction of life.”
+We haven”t contemplated the true nature of things.
+We”ve given over our lives and, any time spare, to ’twittering screens.’, watching electronic reproductions of life, which are distracting, depressing and violent.
+As Alan Watts noted, in the 1970s: “One can only draw the conclusion that the assumption, underlying this, is that expressions of physical love are far more dangerous, than expressions of physical hatred.
+And it seems to me that a culture, that has that sort of assumption, is basically crazy and devoted – unintentionally, indeed, but nevertheless in fact devoted, not to survival, but to the actual destruction of life.”

-We must break away from this monotonous existence and find balance.
-Find out what is waiting for us on the other side of fear.
-On the other side of everything we thought we knew.
-As we have seen that which is rigid must break.
-For natural life is against stagnation.
-Life always finds a way because “life supports only what supports life.”
+We must break away from this monotonous existence, and find balance; we must find out what is waiting for us, on the other side of fear; on the other side of everything, we thought we knew.
+As we have seen, that which is rigid must break.
+For, natural life is against stagnation.
+Life always finds a way, because: “life supports only what supports life.”

-We may feel that life has become unnatural.
-The earth a wasteland.
-That place where “people live inauthentic lives, blindly following the norms of their society without the conviction that comes from deeper understanding.”
-We suffer and many of us live without hope.
+We may feel that life has become unnatural; the earth a wasteland, that place where: “people live inauthentic lives, blindly following the norms of their society, without the conviction that comes from deeper understanding.”
+We suffer, and many of us live without hope.
 I think we are at crisis point.
 The earth is at crisis point.
 Our health is at crisis point.

 Despite all of this, I do not think that the situation is hopeless.
-So what can be done?
-Well, change begins with you.
-By taking responsibility for your life.
-To begin by implementing small changes.
-To trust intuition and instinct once more.
-It is also vitally important that we use our bullshit detectors.
-To question everything.
-Remember, doctors in the 1950s used to endorse tobacco.
-It’s all profits before people.
+So, what can be done?
+Well, change begins with you, by your taking responsibility for your life.
+Begin by implementing small changes; trust intuition and instinct once more.
+It is, also, vitally important that we use our bullshit-detectors, to question everything.
+Remember, doctors in the 1950s, used to endorse tobacco.
+It”s all profits before people.
 Educate yourself.

 You might also be surprised at what one person can do.
 What can one person do?
-For example, those who eat a plant based diet will, on average save 401,500 gallons of water.
-14,600 lbs of grain, which instead of going to the animals can go to those who are starving.
+For example, those who eat a plant-based diet will, on average, over a year, save four hundred and one thousand five hundred gallons of water; Fourteen thousand six hundred pounds of grain which, instead of going to the animals, can go to those who are starving.
 7,300 lbs of Co2.
-10,950 sq. feet of forest and, 198 animals, once which not be bred into existence.
+10,950 sq. feet of forest, and 198 animals, which are not be bred into existence.
 All in one year.
 Any change is better than no change.
 It must always be sustainable.